Our 20s and 30s are our prime years for career building.

 However, I learned recently that other than your direct manager, it is also important to evaluate the broader leadership team.

-I am not sure if this due to bad luck.
+I am not sure if this is due to bad luck.
 However, in my past three jobs, all my managers all left before me.
-They either got promoted; moved to other roles within the company or left for a faster growing company.

 He gave me really good advice which was to focus not only on my hiring manager but the quality of talent in the broader leadership team.